 by Mercy Ferrars

-Mercy Ferrars is a Berlin based Founder and Journalist (@Ferrars&FieldsMagazine), Writer and Poet (@snkllrpublications), Photographer and Artist, Philosopher (M.A.), Linguist (B.A.) and Activist.
+Mercy Ferrars is a Berlin based Founder and Journalist (@Ferrars&FieldsMagazine), Writer, Photographer and Artist (@snkllrpublications), Philosopher (M.A.), Linguist (B.A.) and Activist.

 At the heart of any of my projects is always a drive for self-expression, to carry into the world what the world is not ready to hear, or what it nullifies.
 My work is characterised by radical vulnerability and unflinching honesty.